What Is A Graphing Calculator

 Casio has positioned the FX-9860GII as an “affordable graphing solution” and that’s pretty much what it is.

-It comes with a nice big screen at a high resolution so all of your data is easy to see.
+It comes with a nice big screen at a high resolution so all of your data and graphs are easy to see.
 To complement that, it also has a backlight that can be toggled on or off, either to study in darker environments or save the battery.

 Whether it is business and finance, biology and chemistry, or calculus – you won’t be lacking in power and features.
 Spreadsheets, pie charts, bar graphs, unit conversions, they’ve got it all covered.